Services Pricing Work Studio Team Blog Contact Start a project

 • how to take the next step

 This is why local SEO belongs beside brand strategy, not beneath it.
-The local search presence is an extension of the brand’s public identity.
-If the business cannot keep its own name, address, phone, categories, services, and proof consistent, it asks the market to do extra work.
+Your local search presence is an extension of your public identity, and it obeys the same rule as your logo, your colors, and your brand and design system: the market only trusts what it can recognize twice.
+If the business cannot keep its own name, address, phone, categories, services, and proof consistent, it asks every customer and every algorithm to do extra work — and most will simply move to the next result.

 The argument echoes The Code of Consistency: consistency is not cosmetic.
 It is the architecture of trust.

 The review section is the modern noticeboard.
-It contains praise, frustration, gratitude, skepticism, and clues about what the business actually does.
+It contains praise, frustration, gratitude, skepticism, and clues about what the business actually does when no one is performing.

-Research on online reviews has repeatedly shown that public customer opinion can affect demand.
-Michael Luca’s Harvard Business School work, Reviews, Reputation, and Revenue, studied Yelp ratings and restaurant outcomes.
-Chevalier and Mayzlin’s research on online word of mouth and sales showed that review content can influence purchasing behavior.
+Research on online reviews has repeatedly shown that public customer opinion can shape demand.
+Michael Luca’s Harvard Business School work, Reviews, Reputation, and Revenue, studied Yelp ratings and restaurant outcomes and found that higher ratings tracked with measurable revenue effects.
+Chevalier and Mayzlin’s research on online word of mouth and sales showed that review content — not just the score — can move purchasing behavior.

 For a local business, reviews are not a vanity badge.
-They are living proof.
+They are living proof, and they compound in two directions at once: humans read them to decide, and the guide reads them as prominence.

 Humans see a storefront.
 Machines need structure.

 This is where website architecture and structured data matter.
-Google’s documentation for Local Business structured data and the Schema.org LocalBusiness vocabulary help describe business details in a form search systems can parse.
+Google’s documentation for Local Business structured data and the Schema.org LocalBusiness vocabulary help describe your details — name, address, hours, geo-coordinates, price range — in a form search systems can parse without guessing.

 Schema does not replace a good website, a complete profile, or real reputation.
-It is the hidden grammar that supports them.
+It is the hidden grammar that supports them, the label sewn inside the coat.
+The best local sites join three layers so tightly that a visitor never sees the seams:

 Human layer: page copy, photos, reviews, calls to action